 Additionally, we found two new species that had never been collected from Nine Mile Run before: Gizzard shad and Silverjaw minnows.
 The addition of these two species brings the total species count of fish collected from this stretch of Nine Mile Run since 1999 to 30!

 This week, barring inclement weather, we will finish our fish sampling for the year when we sample a section of the stream in the main part of Frick Park.
-Keep an eye on our Facebook page for more photos and details.

 As always, thanks to Brady and Mike and all the volunteers who help make this important sampling effort happen!